Bogomilism: In modern and popular culture

 In Foucault's Pendulum, a novel by the Italian philosopher and writer Umberto Eco, the plot concerning a widespread secret and mystic conspiracy has its ground in the disappearance of the Bogomils after the fall of the Second Bulgarian Empire under the rule of the Ottoman Empire.

 The Secret Book is a Macedonian feature film combining the detective, thriller and conspiracy fiction genres, based on a fictional story of the quest for the original Slavic language "Secret Book", written by the Bogomils in Macedonia and carried to Western Europe during the Middle Ages.

 A French (and, consequently, an English) word emerged based on twisted perceptions of the Bogomils by the Catholic Church.
 The words "bouguer" and "buggery" emerged, by way of the word "bougre" in French, from the Latin Bulgarus (Bulgarian).
 "Buggery" first appears in English in 1330 with the sense "abominable heresy", though "bugger" in a sexual sense is not recorded until 1555.
 The Oxford Dictionary of English Etymology quotes a similar form—"bowgard" (and "bouguer"), but claims that the Bulgarians were heretics "as belonging to the Greek Church, sp.
 Albigensian".
 Webster's Third New International Dictionary gives the only meaning of the word "bugger" as sodomite, "from the adherence of the Bulgarians to the Eastern Church considered heretical".

 Bogomil Cove on Rugged Island in the South Shetland Islands, Antarctica, is named after Priest Bogomil.

+In Wallace Stegner's book Crossing to Safety, professor George Barnwell Ellis works (intermittently) for 25 years on a book about the Bogomils.
+It is unfinished at his death.

 The Bogomils make a significant part in the Thomas Pynchon novel Against the Day, when Cyprian Lakewood becomes a postulant and gives up his life of sodomitic servitude as a spy.

+In Olga Tokarczuk’s novel The Books of Jacob (2014), set in eastern and southeastern Europe in the eighteenth century, one character lives on a Bogomil settlement in modern-day Romania, and other characters visit him there and are inspired by the Bogomils’ practices.

 In the computer game series Crusader Kings, bogomilism can be founded as a heresy of Christianity.